How Trauma Affects The Brain and Memories

 The good news is that healing from trauma is possible, even if you can’t remember everything that happened.

-The brain's neuroplasticity - its ability to form new neural connections - allows for recovery and growth.
+The brain’s neuroplasticity - its ability to form new neural connections - allows for recovery and growth.
+Even adults who experienced trauma in childhood can benefit from neuroplasticity and make significant progress in healing.
 Effective trauma treatment often involves approaches that address both the mind and body, such as EMDR Therapy (Eye Movement Desensitization and Reprocessing) or Somatic Experiencing.
+Trauma survivors face a heightened risk of substance abuse and self harm, so it is important that therapy addresses these challenges as part of the recovery process.

 These therapies can help process traumatic memories and sensations stored in the body, even when they can’t be fully verbalized.
 They work to integrate fragmented memories and reduce the intensity of trauma responses over time.